 What You Need

-2. Fold it 3 times and crease the edge really well, following the steps below: so that we can make the decorative patterns on the four sides the same.
+2. Fold it three times and crease the edge really well, following the steps below, so that you can make the decorative patterns on the four sides the same.

-3. Draw the decorative patterns on the folded paper (remember, the white part is to be cut off or carved off).
-Use the stapler to force the eight layers of paper to be together tightly.
+3. Draw the decorative patterns on the folded paper (remember which part is to be cut or carved off — maybe shading it in).
+Staple (along the edge that you will cut off) to force the eight layers of paper together tightly.

-4. Use your sharp scissors and cutter to cut off or to carve off the spare paper and create the beautiful decorative patterns.
-Open it after the cutting is finished.
+4. Use your sharp scissors or craft knife to cut off or to carve out the design and create a beautiful decorative pattern.
+Cut off the stapled edge last.
+Open it only after the cutting is finished.

-5. Rotate the paper to the right by 45-degree before you draw it, so it looks like a diamond.
-Draw the outline of the fu 福 character in the middle.
+5. Rotate the paper by 45° before you draw the 福, so it looks like a diamond.
+Pencil the outline of the fu character in the middle.